Elections for president, VP are fight about ideology not individual candidates: Gehlot | Politics

 Rajasthan Chief Minister Ashok Gehlot on Monday said elections for the president and vice president are a fight about ideology and not individual candidates.
 After casting cast his vote for the presidential poll here, Gehlot said although it is natural that a candidate is welcomed in his home state and people may have sentiments for him, the voting, however, will be based on ideology.

-NDA's vice presidential candidate West Bengal Governor Jagdeep Dhankar is from Rajasthan and is pitted against joint opposition candidate Margaret Alva who has been the former governor of the state.
+NDA's vice presidential candidate West Bengal Governor Jagdeep Dhankhar is from Rajasthan and is pitted against joint opposition candidate Margaret Alva who has been the former governor of the state.

 Lok Sabha Speaker Om Birla is also from Rajasthan.